joehillen/sysz/README.md

 based on the state of the unit (e.g. "start" only shows if unit is "active").

 OPTS:

-  -u, --user               Only show --user units --sys, --system          Only show --system units
+  If no options are given, both system and user units are shown.

-  -s STATE, --state STATE  Only show units in STATE (repeatable) -t TYPE, --type TYPE     Only show units of TYPE (repeatable) --no-color               Disable colors
+  -u, --user                    Only show --user units -t TYPE, --type TYPE          Only show units of TYPE (repeatable) --sys, --system               Only show --system units -s STATE, --state STATE       Only show units in STATE (repeatable) -v, --version                 Print the version
-  -V, --verbose            Print the systemctl command -v, --version            Print the version
+  -h, --help                    Print this message --no-color                    Disable colors
-  -h, --help               Print this message
+  -V, --verbose                 Print the systemctl command

   If no options are given, both system and user units are shown.